prenaissance/FLFA-labs/reports/lab3.md

   ) as ParserResult<string>;
 ```

 Believe it or not, these are the construct on which the rest of the parsing is built upon.
-I will skip some of the upcoming implementations and show the signatures/ uses only.

 ### Combinators